-Here is a guide on how to capture registry and file system accesses by applications, and generate a log file using Process Monitor for further analysis.
+This article tells you how to use Process Monitor to capture registry and file system accesses by applications.
+You can also save the events to a log file for further analysis.

 Step 1: Running Process Monitor & Configuring Filters